-In an ideogram, the drawing of a bird or a flower, in a simple geometric pattern …. beyond the sole aesthetic value, there is a symbol, a personality feature, a wish, a story, a custom, … all those patterns have a secular use in Japan, and are traditional on garments, but also ceramics, lacquer, linens, … and even in garden, when drawn in gravels or sand.
+In a logogram, the drawing of a bird or a flower, in a simple geometric pattern …. beyond the sole aesthetic value, there is a symbol, a personality feature, a wish, a story, a custom, … all those patterns have a secular use in Japan, and are traditional on garments, but also ceramics, lacquer, linens, … and even in garden, when drawn in gravels or sand.

 The idea there is not to make an educational glossary, but simply to let you know quickly what those patterns mean.
-This article is followed by 3 others about flowers, animals, objects and natural elements.
+This article is followed by 3 others about:

-Literally meaning hemp leave.
-It represents this resistant plant, which grows straight and fast.
+Literally, Asanoha (麻の葉) meas hemp leaf.
+It evokes this resistant plant, which grows straight and fast.
 And thus symbolizes a good and healthy growth, vigor, resistance or resilience, and then, by extension prosperity.
 It was logically mainly used on garments for babies and toddlers.

 Also, it links 6 patterns around a central point, and 6 is a beneficial number.